hargup/hargup.github.io/webnotes/eat_your_own_turtle.md

 * Compared to contractors, employees have a significant skin in the game.
     * By being employees, the employees signal certain kind of domestication.

-* Today a person is employeed by the idea that (s)he needs t obe employable.
+* Today a person is employeed by the idea that (s)he needs to be employable.

 * The best slave is someone you overpay and who know it.